-Some applications require digital output, which will require a signal conditioner module with a analog to digital converter (ADC).
+Some applications require digital output, which will require a strain gauge sensor module with a analog to digital converter (ADC).
 For those applications, two critical parameters must be taken into consideration when selecting the digital amplifier: noise free resolution and sampling rate.
 In that regards, FUTEK has a broad range of load cell USB output kit (USB force sensors amplifiers) that provides microprocessed load cell signal converter with internal high resolution (24 bits), capable of offering up to 21 ENOB and up to 19 bits noise free resolution.
 Our entire USB load cell amplifier module line has a ± 0.005% of FSR for both accuracy and non-linearity.

 Some applications require an aggressive sampling rate, where a thousand samples per second maximum just won't cut it.
 FUTEK’s USBs offer excellent sampling rates, ranging between 5 and 15k samples per second.
 Please note that resolution will differ as your sampling rate increases.